@unpic/react

 is set to true

-, the image will be loaded eagerly, and will be given high priority by the browser.
-This is useful for images that are above the fold, particularly large ones such as hero images.
+will be loaded eagerly, and will be given high priority by the browser.
+This is

 background